Zequez/logseq-vault/pages/%2356 Possibilitators Brazil with Clinton Callahan (29 August 2022).md

 				- They are you are telling him is an [[Experiment]] that he will share with other people.
 					- If two people are [[Speaking From The Unknown]] even on [[Ordinary Life]] then it's not their [[Box]] relating anymore.
 So all of the sudden they get more [[Presence]] and more [[Intimacy]] because their boxes are not [[Speaking From the Known]] which causes [[Box Intimacy]].
 					- And notes:
-						- Even if one person is Speaking From The Unknown they are not so easy to [[Be Hooked]].
+						- Even if one person is Speaking From The Unknown they are not so easy to be [[Hooked]].
 Even if the other person can't yet Speak From The Unknown there is no reactivity between their boxes.
 						- It's a very powerful experiment to keep trying.
 		- Clinton asks who would like to share their practice next.
 		- Marcelo shares his story: